h324yang/ICE_tools/README.md

 # preprocessICE
-The code for preprocessing ICE experiment with respect to OMDB dataset.
+The code for preprocessing and evaluating ICE experiment with respect to OMDB dataset.